-Stephens makes available to clients whose accounts are custodied at Pershing the opportunity to participate in the Bank Sweep.
+Stephens makes available to clients whose accounts are custodied at Pershing the opportunity to participate in the Bank Sweep Program.
 In this program all of the uninvested cash in a client's account is automatically deposited, or "swept" into FDIC insured, interest-bearing deposit accounts at one or more banks which participate in the Bank Sweep Program.
 None of the banks participating in the Bank Sweep Program are owned by or affiliated with Stephens.
-When a client signs an account agreement with Stephens, participation in the Bank Sweep Program is automatic unless the client elects not to participate and "opts out" of the Bank Sweep Program.
 For more information about the Bank Sweep Program please review these important disclosures at www.stephens.com/investment-disclosures/ which are incorporated by reference into this Form ADV Part 2A.

 Stephens offers the Bank Sweep Program as a service and is not obligated to offer this or any sweep product or to make available to a sweep product that offers a rate of return that is equal to or greater than other comparable products or investments.
-The interest rates paid on Deposit Accounts at a Bank may be higher or lower than the interest rates available to depositors making deposits directly with the Bank or other depository institutions in comparable accounts and for investments in other cash equivalent investments through Stephens.
+The interest rates paid on Deposit Accounts at a bank may be higher or lower than the interest rates available to depositors making deposits directly with the bank or other depository institutions in comparable accounts and for investments in other cash equivalent investments through Stephens.

-The Bank Sweep Program is not available to ERISA plans with accounts at Stephens such as employee benefit plans, retirement plans, defined contribution plans, defined benefit plans, (collectively, "ERISA accounts") or to traditional and rollover IRA Accounts, Roth, SEP, SIMPLE and inherited individual retirement accounts ("IRAs"); Keogh plans; and Coverdell education savings accounts.
-Uninvested cash in ERISA and IRA accounts is swept into money market mutual fund.
+The Bank Sweep Program is not available to ERISA plans with accounts at Stephens such as employee benefit plans, retirement plans, defined contribution plans, defined benefit plans, (collectively, "ERISA accounts") or to traditional and rollover IRA accounts, Roth, SEP, SIMPLE and inherited individual retirement accounts ("IRAs"); Keogh plans; and Coverdell education savings accounts.

-The Bank Sweep Program is designed to temporarily hold cash balances in your investment account, and is not designed to act as a retail bank account, nor a long-term, ongoing investment option.
-If you desire, as part of an investment strategy or otherwise, to maintain a cash position in your Stephens account for other than a short period of time and/or are seeking the highest yields currently available in the market for your cash balances, please contact your FC to discuss investment options that are available outside of the Bank Sweep Program to help maximize your potential return consistent with your investment objectives, liquidity needs and risk tolerance.
-Please note, however, that available cash accumulating in your Stephens account will not be automatically swept into any investment you purchase outside of the Bank Sweep Program.
+The Bank Sweep Program for your account should not be viewed as a long-term investment option.
+If you desire, as part of an investment strategy or otherwise, to maintain a cash position in your account for other than a short period of time and/or are seeking the highest yields currently available in the market for your cash balances, please contact your FC to discuss investment options that are available outside of the Bank Sweep Program to help maximize your return potential consistent with your investment objectives, liquidity needs and risk tolerance.
+Please note, however, that available cash accumulating in your account will not be automatically swept into any investment you purchase outside of the Bank Sweep Program.